ricnogfer/pypsatopo/README.md

 - Dot 2.40.1

-In addition, PyPSATopo should work in any platform (i.e. operating system) as long as the components that this tool depends on are supported on the target platform.
+In addition, PyPSATopo should work on any platform (i.e. operating system) as long as the components that this tool depends on are supported on the target platform.
 As a reference, the tool is known to work correctly in Windows, Linux and macOS.

 ## Usage